djipco/tdbp/README.md

 ### Naming Operators

 * [Snake-case](https://en.wikipedia.org/wiki/Snake_case) should be used to name operators.
+* I suggest the use of a 3-letter operator prefix, followed by one or more keywords (e.g. `mth_add_freq`.
+* To keep name lengths short, the use of sensible abbreviations is welcome.

 ### Naming Channels

+* [Snake-case](https://en.wikipedia.org/wiki/Snake_case) should be used to name channels.
 * Channels should explicitly be named after what they represent.
-* Each time the data in a channel changes meaning, it should be explicitly renamed accordingly.
+* When the data in a channel changes meaning, the channel should be renamed accordingly.
-* [Snake-case](https://en.wikipedia.org/wiki/Snake_case) should be used to name channels.

 ## STRUCTURE & LAYOUT